enginux/batching/Readme.md

 Step 2: Download Palmreader and Bob(if your Bob version isn't batching capable, you need to build it from the source) then extract the code.

 - Go to folder **palmreader** > **bin** > **(put all the batching codes)** from Step 1.
-- Go to folder **pamreader**, open a CLI/CMD inside it and install HSD with batching features `npm install handshake-org/hsd#master`
+- Go to folder **palmreader**, open a CLI/CMD inside it and install HSD with batching features `npm install handshake-org/hsd#master`
 - Go to folder **bob-wallet**, open a CLI/CMD inside it and install HSD with batching features `npm install handshake-org/hsd#master`